Canon 10D vs Sony NEX-5N

 Studio photographers will appreciate that the Canon 10D (unlike the NEX-5N) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the NEX-5N have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the NEX-5N was followed by the Sony NEX-5R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 10D and NEX-5N can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony NEX-5N Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Sony NEX-5N?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.